wiggin77/mailrelay/README.md

 - `smtp_helo` is optional - when given the client will present itself to the upstream with the given name.
-- `smtp_username` is optional - if given the client will attempt to authenticate itself with she server.
+- `smtp_username` is optional - if given the client will attempt to authenticate itself with the server.
 You should also give a password in this case.

 Run `mailrelay`,